ashsunabr99/Twitter-Replica/README.md

 ## Commands to run the program
 - Compile all the .erl files in the zip folder (engine, user, test, server).
 - Open one erl shell and run the engine by typing “test:delegate({})” and then enter your IP address.
-- Open a second erl shell and run the client simulation by typing “test:delegate({50,49})” where the first parameter represents the number of users you want to simulate for and the second parameter represents the maximum number of followers a user can have, which will be 1 less than total users at max.
+- Open a second erl shell and run the client simulation by typing “test:delegate({50,49,20})” where the first parameter represents the number of users you want to simulate for and the second parameter represents the maximum number of followers a user can have, which will be 1 less than total users at max.
+The third parameter represents the percentage of users you want to participate in the disconnect/reconnect functionality.
-- Based on the simulation results, we’ve noted down observations in the table and constructed graphs for the same.
 - In order to test each functionality manually, the user can refer to the screenshots attached in the features section to see how to test for each feature manually apart from the simulation.

 ## Architecture